Deployment in Blazor

 Advanced...option below the target location.

 Self-Contained.
-Because some dependencies are not loaded properly when we host the published folder.
+Because some dependencies are not loaded properly when the published folder is hosted.

 Refer here for publishing the application to Azure App Service using Visual Studio.